timosalm/devx-container-platform-workshop/workshop/content/exercises/crossplane.md

 ```

 #### Consuming of provisioned services
-The [Service Binding Specification](https://github.com/k8s-service-bindings/spec) for Kubernetes and its [reference implementation](https://github.com/servicebinding/runtime) makes it as easy as possible to consume those dynamically provisioned backing services, **by automatically injecting credentials that are required for the connection to the backing service** into the containers of the running application.
+The [Service Binding Specification](https://github.com/k8s-service-bindings/spec) for Kubernetes and its [reference implementation](https://github.com/servicebinding/runtime) makes it as easy as possible to consume those dynamically provisioned backing services **by automatically injecting credentials that are required for the connection to the backing service** into the containers of the running application.

 ```editor:append-lines-to-file
 file: ~/service-binding.yaml